zahollingsworth1/Bamazon/README.md

 # Bamazon

 ## Description
-The application takes npm [inquirer](https://www.npmjs.com/package/inquirer) commmands along with [mysql](https://www.npmjs.com/package/mysql) code which allows the customer to purchase items as long as they are in stock
+The application takes npm [inquirer](https://www.npmjs.com/package/inquirer) commmands along with [mysql](https://www.npmjs.com/package/mysql) code and allows the customer to purchase books as long as they are in stock.

 ### Customer Interface
-The application opens with a display of the current items in stock.
-From the item, the consomer can select the id of a item along with the quantity they want.
-The program will respond with a successful purchase, or , if the quality is too high, it will respond asking to select a new quantity.
+The application opens with a display of the current books in stock.
+The consumer can select the id of a book along with the quantity they want.
+The program will respond with a successful purchase.
+If the quality is too high, or the id does not exist, the program will prompt for new values.

 To run the customer interface please follow the steps below: